-There are certain places that exist not only to remind us of how powerful nature is, but also of how small we really are.
+There are certain places that exist not only to remind us of how powerful nature is but also of how small we really are.
 Spending time in East-Central California’s Sequoia National Park will do both of those things, along with offering a hefty dose of beautiful lifelong memories.
 This is a place to visit when you need to renew your spirits, surround yourself with groves of some of the world’s oldest trees, and reawaken your sense of wonder.

 Sequoia National Park is located in California’s southern Sierra Nevada Mountains.
 It sits adjacent to Kings Canyon National Park, and it’s quite common for visitors to see both of them on one trip.
 It isn’t every day you can hike through groves of some of the oldest and most massive trees on Earth, which is why Sequoia National Park deserves a spot on your bucket list.

 Accessibility: The park staff is making a continual effort to make the accessibility of Sequoia and Kings Canyon’s trails and facilities available to all.
-Their complete Accessibility Guide can be found here.

 Pet Friendly: Pets are permitted in parking lots, campgrounds, picnic areas, and on paved roads.
 Leashes are required.
 However, the park staff recommends leaving your pets at home if possible for safety reasons.